yvovonBerg/TycoonUE4Docs/docs/quickstart.md

 # Quickstart (Closed beta instructions)

 Download Tycoon Beta Installer:
+Current build of Tycoon is made for UE4 4.23.

 [Download](https://github.com/yvovonBerg/CGTS_Downloads/releases)

 1. Extract the zipfile somewhere where you can easily find it back.